-Problem Possible Cause Solution The bind plug was not removed from the receiver after binding Disconnect the flight battery, remove the bind plug from the receiver and reconnect the flight battery.
-LED on the receiver flashes Less than a 5-second wait between first powering on the transmitter and connecting the flight battery to the helicopter Leave the transmitter powered on.
-Disconnect and reconnect the flight battery to the helicopter rapidly and the helicopter will not respond to the transmitter (after binding) The helicopter is bound to a different model memory (ModelMatchTM transmitters only) Select the correct model memory on the transmitter.
-Disconnect and reconnect the flight battery to the helicopter Flight battery or transmitter battery charge is too low Replace or recharge batteries Aircraft or transmitter is too close to large metal object, wireless source or another transmitter Move aircraft and transmitter to another location and attempt connecting again Helicopter vibrates or shakes in flight Damaged rotor blades, spindle or blade grips Check main rotor blades and blade grips for cracks or chips.
+Problem Possible Cause Solution The bind plug was not removed from the receiver after binding Disconnect the flight battery, remove the bind plug from the receiver and reconnect the flight battery LED on the receiver flashes rapidly and the helicopter Less than a 5-second wait between first powering on the transmitter and connecting the flight battery to the helicopter Leave the transmitter powered on.
+Disconnect and reconnect the flight battery to the helicopter will not respond to the transmitter (after binding).
+The receiver LED may be difficult to see within the The helicopter is bound to a different model memory (ModelMatchTM transmitters only) Select the correct model memory on the transmitter.
+Disconnect and reconnect the flight battery to the helicopter fuselage Flight battery or transmitter battery charge is too low Replace or recharge batteries Aircraft or transmitter is too close to large metal object, wireless source or another transmitter Move aircraft and transmitter to another location and attempt connecting again Helicopter vibrates or shakes in flight Damaged rotor blades, spindle or blade grips Check main rotor blades and blade grips for cracks or chips.
 Replace damaged parts.
 Replace bent spindle Random movements in flight Vibration Verify the receiver is properly attached to the helicopter.
 Inspect mounting tape for damage.
 Verify that no wires are contacting the receiver.
 Inspect and balance all rotating components.
 Verify the main shaft and tail rotor adapter are not damaged or bent.
-Inspect mechanics for broken or damaged parts and replace as necessary Tail oscillation/wag or poor performance Damaged tail rotor, main gear mesh, loose bolts, vibration Verify that the boom support bolts are tight and the plastic boom support ends are properly adhered to the boom support rods.
-Inspect the tail rotor for damage.
+Inspect mechanics for broken or damaged parts and replace as necessary Tail oscillation/wag or poor performance Damaged tail rotor, main gear mesh, loose bolts, vibration Inspect the tail rotor for damage.
 Verify that all bolts on the tail assembly are properly tightened.
 Verify main gear mesh and ensure no tight spots in the mesh through full rotation.
 Replace any damaged or worn components Drift in calm winds Vibration, damaged linkage, damaged servo Under normal operation the transmitter trims should not require adjustment and the center positions are memorized during initialization.
-If you find that trim adjustments are necessary after take off, verify the balance of all rotating components, ensure the linkages are not damaged and make sure the servos are in proper working condition.
-Drift in wind Normal The model will drift with the wind but should remain level in flight.
-Simply hold the cyclic stick in the neces- sary position to keep the model stationary.
-The model must lean into the wind to remain stationary, if the model remains level then it will drift with the wind.
-Panic Recovery or Return Model was not initialized on a level, still surface Re-initialize the model on a level and still surface. model Model was not taken off of a level surface Always lift off from a level surface.
-Battery strapped too tightly to the model Loosen the battery strap Severe vibration Rotating component out of balance Check the main shaft, tail rotor, main rotor blades, main frame and adapter for damage, replace as necessary.
-Vibration must be minimized for Panic Recovery and Return to Level functions to work properly.
+If you find that trim adjustments are necessary after take off, verify the balance of all rotating components, ensure the linkages are not damaged and make sure the servos are in proper working condition Drift in wind Normal The model will drift with the wind but should remain level in flight.
+Simply hold the cyclic stick in the necessary position to keep the model stationary.
+The model must lean into the wind to remain stationary, if the model remains level then it will drift with the wind Panic Recovery or Return to Level does not level the Model was not initialized on a level, still surface Re-initialize the model on a level and still surface model Model was not taken off of a level surface Always lift off from a level surface Battery strapped too tightly to the model Loosen the battery strap Severe vibration Rotating component out of balance Check the main shaft, tail rotor, main rotor blades, main frame and adapter for damage, replace as necessary.
+Vibration must be minimized for Panic Recovery and Return to Level functions to work properly